-The Quranic account of Moses is laden with several historical, chronological and Biblical errors that no rational person should have any qualms dismissing it as a poorly crafted redaction:
+The Quranic account of Moses is laden with several historical, chronological and Biblical errors that no rational person should have any qualms dismissing it as a poorly crafted redaction.
+For example:

-The Quran’s author is not sure whether the ancient Egyptians were polytheists or monotheists.
+The Quran’s author wasn’t also sure whether the ancient Egyptians were polytheists or monotheists.